mprevide/dojot/api-gateway/kong/plugins/pepkong/README.md

-<h1>Kong plugin PEPkong</h1>
+# Kong plugin PEPkong

 A plugin for the [Kong Microservice API Gateway](https://konghq.com/solutions/gateway/) intended to work with [Keycloak](https://www.keycloak.org/) to build an authorization layer for Restful APIs.

-This plugin interact with Keycloak through [Authorization Service Endpoint](https://www.keycloak.org/docs/latest/authorization_services/#_service_authorization_api), while this plugin is the PEP (Policy Enforcment Point) and Keycloak is the PDP (Policy Decision Point).
+This plugin interact with Keycloak through [Authorization Service Endpoint](https://www.keycloak.org/docs/12.0/authorization_services/#_service_authorization_api), while this plugin is the PEP (Policy Enforcement Point) and Keycloak is the PDP (Policy Decision Point).

 ## Table of Contents